Meet the translation professionals losing their jobs to AI

-—
+London —

 As a uncommon Irish-language translator, Timothy McKeon loved regular work for European Union establishments for years.
-But the rise of synthetic intelligence instruments that may translate textual content and, more and more, speech practically immediately has upended his livelihood and that of many others in his subject.
+But the rise of synthetic intelligence instruments that may translate textual content and, more and more, speech practically immediately has upended his livelihood and that of many others in his area.

 “The more it learns, the more obsolete you become,” he stated.
 “You’re essentially expected to dig your own professional grave.”